iamcarlosdaniel/MAGEO/README.md

 ## Disclaimer:

-The content provided in this SIGEMUV repository (Integrated Events and Marketing Management System of Universidad del Valle) is strictly conceptual and for learning purposes only.
-The code presented here is purely illustrative and should not be used in production environments without proper validation and adaptation by qualified professionals.
+The content provided in this MAGEO repository (Marketing And Events Management System for Organizations) is strictly conceptual and intended for educational purposes only.
+The code presented here serves as an illustration and should not be utilized in production environments without thorough validation and adaptation by qualified professionals.

-Users are responsible for understanding and applying best development practices, as well as ensuring the quality and security of any implementation based on this code.
-Universidad del Valle and contributors to this repository assume no liability for any damages or inconveniences arising from the direct or indirect use of this material.
+Users bear the responsibility of comprehending and adhering to best development practices, as well as ensuring the quality and security of any implementation derived from this code.
+The organization and contributors to this repository disclaim any liability for damages or inconveniences arising from the direct or indirect use of this material.

-Users are strongly advised to consult with experts in the field before implementing any solution based on the content of this repository.
-Accessing and using this code implies acceptance of these disclaimer terms.
+Users are strongly encouraged to seek guidance from experts in the field before implementing any solution based on the content of this repository.
+Accessing and utilizing this code implies acknowledgment and acceptance of these disclaimer terms.

 ## Contact